About Us

 By thinking about how children can improve their friendships through sport, it can make sport a more enjoyable experience and improve the atmosphere that sports can be played in which has a positive impact on retention.
 Playing sports with friends is often the most enjoyable and can help children to become more resiliant and push eachother on to try their best and improve their individual and team performances.
 Sports often make friendship bonds and teamwork even stronger too.

-We think about and look out for children that might eb hesitant about taking part and use friendship values to create an encouraging enviornment for them to become more confident in taking part.
+We think about and look out for children that might be hesitant about taking part and use friendship values to create an encouraging enviornment for them to become more confident in taking part.
 We will use already strong friendship bonds to encourage those that are shy or anxious about taking part.
 We will look out for children that don't have obvious friendship groups and give them encouragement to make new friends and join new friendship groups from the start.
 As well as coaches looking out for this we also encourage children to help look out for children that may need more support themselves.
 We remind children to look out for others that may be sad to ask and help them to feel better and be inclusive.

 We recognise the importance of the social side to sport and will actively encourage children to have opportunities to socialise during natural breaks in the session.
 If done correctly, children will see sport as a fun social activity that will stay with them as a motivation to continue sport in later life.
 This is what we aim to provide and the use of friendship values and strengthening friendships is a key component of this too.